zesty-co/terraform-kompass-compute/README.md

 }
 ```

 >   Note: It is recommended to deploy `ecr` module only once per region.
-ECR pull-through cache rules are regional resources, and creating them multiple times is not necessary and may lead to conflicts.
+ECR pull through cache rules are regional resources, and creating them multiple times is not necessary and may lead to conflicts.

-To connect the helm chart to the provided ECR repository, you need to provide the values.yaml file to the helm chart as follows:
+-   Connect the Helm chart to the provided ECR repository by providing the values.yaml to the Helm chart:

 ```hcl
 resource "helm_release" "kompass_compute" {